datskirp/intern_task1/README.md

-# Task 1: Basic CRUD app developed using MVC model
+# Task 1.Iteration2: Basic App for uploading image and text files.

 The application was created for educational purpose.
-The app allows to add users to the database, update and show user's information, delete user, view the list of all users.
-Users' data is stored in MySQL database 'app_db'.
-The table 'users' has 5 columns:
-- id (PK)
-- email
-- name
-- gender
-- status

-MVC model was implemented in OOP.
+The app allows to upload image and txt files to a directory.
+Each upload event is logged a file, which is created daily.

 ## Installation using Docker

 Make sure you have docker installed.
 Make sure docker and docker compose commands are available in command line.
 To see how you can install docker [click here](https://docs.docker.com/get-docker/).
-Containers that will be installed: php-fpm, nginx, mysql, phpmyadmin.
+Containers that will be installed: php-fpm, nginx.

 Download the repository with git clone: